Ag Pleez Deddy: Reception

 The single, described as "insightful", and a "fond classic", became a cause célèbre in South Africa, Rhodesia, Kenya, and Mozambique.
 It sold more copies in South Africa than any single by Elvis Presley, as well as outselling any previous domestic single.
 The success of the song led to the popularity and acceptability of political satire in South Africa during later decades.

 The song aroused significant controversy, with many Afrikaners unhappy about the mixing of Afrikaans and English in the lyrics, and its "far-from-flattering" representation of working-class whites, although some praised it for its "gutsiness".
 It was banned from airplay by the South African Broadcasting Corporation, who considered that it violated the principles of apartheid.
 As Taylor later commented, "The whole concept of separateness applied also to the concept of keeping English and Afrikaans apart, and they wanted the English to be pure English and the Afrikaans to be pure Afrikaans.
 Then Ag Pleez Deddy comes along, like a mongrel, a bloody street cur.
 They couldn't stand it."

 Post-apartheid, the song was described as "vulgar and base, revealing the raw side of South Africans in all their humour", and "a liberating anthem for hitherto doomed anglophone youth".
-Gillian Slovo wrote that the song is very familiar with white South Africans who grew up during the apartheid era, saying "We loved the song's words, the demands of insatiable childhood for zoos and aquariums".
+Gillian Slovo wrote that the song is very familiar with white South Africans who grew up during the apartheid era, saying, "We loved the song's words, the demands of insatiable childhood for zoos and aquariums."

-In the longer term, another controversial element of the song proved to be its mention, in the list of consumer products coveted by the youths – alongside "liquorice, Pepsi-Cola, ginger beer and Canada Dry" – of "Nigger balls", a type of gobstopper.
-Outside this context, the word "nigger" was not widely used in South Africa at that time, or considered unduly offensive; but it was growing increasingly controversial in the United States, and in subsequent years became effectively taboo in all Anglophone countries.
-When A New Book of South African Verse in English was published by Oxford University Press in 1979, edited by Guy Butler and Chris Main, the lyrics of "Ag Pleez Deddy" were included but the offending words were altered to "acid-drops", without Taylor's authority and to his great annoyance.
+In the longer term, another controversial element of the song proved to be its mention of "Nigger balls".
+These were a type of gobstopper, and were included in the list of consumer products coveted by the youths, alongside "liquorice, Pepsi-Cola, ginger beer and Canada Dry".
+Outside this context, the word "nigger" was not widely used in South Africa at the time, or considered unduly offensive; but it was growing increasingly controversial in the United States, and in subsequent years became effectively taboo in all Anglophone countries.
+When A New Book of South African Verse in English was published by Oxford University Press in 1979, edited by Guy Butler and Chris Mann, the lyrics of "Ag Pleez Deddy" were included but the offending words were altered to "acid-drops", without Taylor's authority and to his great annoyance.
 However, Taylor himself, when later singing the song in the United States, substituted the term "sugar balls".